De Clementia: John Calvin's commentary on De Clementia

 Shortly after finishing his legal studies, a young John Calvin wrote his first book, a commentary on De Clementia.
 The commentary consists mostly of philological notes and context with other Latin writers interspersed with notes on Seneca's style and ideas.
 There have been three suggested reasons for this.
 First, Erasmus wrote the preface to his 1529 translation of Seneca that he welcomed editorial comments by young scholars.
 In taking up this invitation, some believe Calvin was attempting to establish his reputation as a humanist among the intellectual elite.
 Second, because there was a general revival of Stoicism in Renaissance times, it may have been simply because Calvin wanted more popularity for Seneca.
 Theodore Beza, who was Calvin's successor in Geneva, mentions Seneca as "a great favorite for him" because he was "obviously in accord with Calvin."
 The third possibility, generally rejected by scholars, is that he was writing to the French King Francis I. The lack of a dedication to him, mention of him, and gross error that would have been made comparing Francis with Nero all lead to the theory's disuse.

 In writing his Commentary, Calvin made use of the texts of two "ancient pillars," Cicero and Seneca, and two "modern pillars," Erasmus and Budaeus.
 Ford Lewis Battles argues there is a third "modern pillar," Philipus Beroaldus the Elder.
 When quoting from sources, he is less versed in Greek literature than in Latin.
-It is worth noting that Calvin's brief biographical sketch of Seneca at the outset is taken almost entirely from Tacitus, while ignoring the less noble picture from Dio Cassius.
+Calvin's brief biographical sketch of Seneca at the outset is taken almost entirely from Tacitus, while ignoring the less noble picture from Dio Cassius.

 Fundamentally, Calvin at this point in his career is acting as a humanist and not a Protestant reformer.
 Calvin and Seneca agree that all men are sinners and sin needs to be punished, and both are committed to a deterministic theism.
 However, it becomes clear that Calvin had not intended to pass Stoic elements into Protestant theology, and in fact Calvin attacks the Stoic creed more often than he approves it.
 Beyond theological critique, Calvin also reproves Seneca's style as too luxuriant, and remarks, "I also miss the orderly arrangement of matter, which is certainly not the least quality of a good style."
 We can already begin to see the anticipation of Calvin's full development in his writing method and can expect the transformation of Calvin's classical learning and the seriousness of the Stoic ethic into Christian faith.